A tale which shows my disdain for zombies.

 Zombie Destruction Derby Bowling Club

 Zombie’s Bowl was known far and wide for its interior lit with neon zombies, pins painted with zombies, and staff made-up to look like zombies.
 A club, Zombie Destruction Derby, was captained by the owner of the alley, Larry “Bones” Lajinsky, a pimpled geek five years out of college.
 At the time, three members comprised the club, but one aspirant was facing the final test.
 Ruslan, at six feet six, all arms and legs, had just achieved a perfect game and demolished three splits.
 Now, he was walking to lane 13.
 Lane 13 was more than twice as wide as a regulation lane.
 It lacked an automated pin arranger, making it look like the entrance of a cave.
-The pins, twenty of them, had been placed by the other two members: kung fu black belt Kindy “K-toh” Loh and former Olympic hammer thrower Len “Smasher” Carolan.
+The pins, twenty-one of them, had been placed by the other two members: kung fu black belt Kindy “K-toh” Loh and former Olympic hammer thrower Len “Smasher” Carolan.

 Bones offered the black ball.
 Ruslan did the traditional bow.